October 2024

 Anthony Consoli

-It is set to become the only operationally net-zero emissions building within the University System of Maryland and first in downtown Baltimore, underlying UMB’s commitment to environmental responsibility as laid out in the 2022-2025 Strategic Plan.
+It is set to become the only operationally net-zero emissions building within the University System of Maryland and the first in downtown Baltimore, underlying UMB’s commitment to environmental responsibility as laid out in the 2022-2026 Strategic Plan.

-It’s planning also builds on a number of eco-friendly projects launched in recent years, in addition to highlighting the dedication of community members who have played a significant role the University’s transformation into a model of sustainability — including Anthony Consoli, AIA, LEED AP, who recently retired as University Architect after over a decade of leadership in this area.
+Its planning also builds on a number of eco-friendly projects launched in recent years, in addition to highlighting the dedication of community members who have played a significant role in the University’s transformation into a model of sustainability — including Anthony Consoli, AIA, LEED AP, who recently retired as University architect after over a decade of leadership in this area.

 Throughout his tenure, Consoli consistently steered campus projects toward choices that promoted sustainable strategies.
-His imprint can be seen in several green elements of the new UMSSW building, in the Design and Construction office area on the sixth floor of the Lexington Building, which serves as a “Showroom of Sustainable Design,” in living green walls that bring nature indoors, and in pedestrian walkways and landscaping that make UMB’s urban campus more cohesive as well as the wider use of native plantings.
+His imprint can be seen in several green elements of the new UMSSW building; in the Design and Construction (D&C) office area on the sixth floor of the Lexington Building, which serves as a “Showroom of Sustainable Design” in living green walls that bring nature indoors; and in pedestrian walkways and landscaping that make UMB’s urban campus more cohesive; as well as the wider use of native plantings.

 In particular, the creation of green spaces might seem difficult given the University’s setting in downtown Baltimore, but Consoli brought an optimistic outlook to such projects.

-Consoli stressed that such spaces are a breath of fresh air—both literally and figuratively—for those who live and work in densely populated environments.
+Consoli stressed that such spaces are a breath of fresh air —literally and figuratively — for those who live and work in densely populated environments.
 He also said that the use of ecological landscaping, a method that seeks to restore natural habitats for wildlife by using native plants and trees, is a vital component of the greening process.

-His work in this area is evident in the variety of native species planted throughout the campus, such as willow and pin oaks, river birches, sugar maples, and smaller trees including flowering dogwoods and sweetbay magnolias.
-Trees, Consoli said, are crucial in mitigating the urban heat island effect by providing shade and reducing temperatures.
+His work in this area is evident in the variety of native species planted throughout campus such as willow and pin oaks, river birches, sugar maples, and smaller trees including flowering dogwoods and sweetbay magnolias.
+Trees are crucial in mitigating the urban heat island effect by providing shade and reducing temperatures, Consoli said.
 And expanding the University’s tree canopy, in conjunction with the UMB Office of Sustainability, has been one of the cornerstones of his work.

 He also brought green spaces indoors.
-Consoli helped realize two interior green walls at UMB, one in the Design and Construction office and another in the University of Maryland School of Nursing (UMSON) Student Lounge.
+Consoli helped realize two interior green walls at UMB, one in the D&C office and another in the University of Maryland School of Nursing (UMSON) Student Lounge.
 These living walls offer a host of benefits to the UMB community, Consoli said.

-Among the many projects Consoli is proud of, he said two stand out in particular as positively impacting both the physical environment and UMB community.
-The first is the UMSON Student Lounge; in addition to the green wall—which is encircled by ironwork created by UMB President Bruce Jarrell, MD, FACS—the space involved the creation of design elements that honor nursing pioneers and the need to seamlessly connect new and old campus buildings.
+Among the many projects that give Consoli pride, he said two stand out in particular as positively impacting the physical environment and UMB community.
+The first is the UMSON Student Lounge; in addition to the green wall — which is encircled by ironwork created by UMB President Bruce E. Jarrell, MD, FACS — the space involved the creation of design elements that honor nursing pioneers and the need to seamlessly connect new and old campus buildings.
 The second is the conversion of Arch Street into a pedestrian-only walkway, a transformation that has significantly improved the safety of those walking from UMB’s administrative buildings to the academic centers while beautifying the campus through landscaping and tree planting.

-Before Consoli’s tenure at UMB came to a close, he reflected on the personal and professional satisfaction he derived from his work.
-“It has been my joy and privilege to serve as the university architect,” he said.
-“I am particularly grateful to my dedicated, hard-working colleagues and enlightened, supportive leadership who have been the key to turning these ideas into physical realities that now benefit all of us at UMB.”
+Before Consoli’s tenure at UMB ended, he reflected on the personal and professional satisfaction he derived from his work.
+“It has been my joy and privilege to serve as the University architect,” he said.
+“I am particularly grateful to my dedicated, hardworking colleagues and enlightened, supportive leadership who have been the key to turning these ideas into physical realities that now benefit all of us at UMB.”